where-to-eat

 Bar Las Golondrinas

-A no-frills neighbourhood bar where Triana residents actually drink.
+A no-frills neighbourhood bar where Triana residents actually drink after work.

 La Primera del Puente